hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 .. note::

-   VSC accounts whose home institution is not KU Leuven need to `contact the servicedesk <mailto:hpcinfo@kuleuven.be>`_ to receive scratch storage, as it is not set up by default.
+   VSC accounts whose home institute is not Leuven / Hasselt need to `contact the servicedesk <mailto:hpcinfo@kuleuven.be>`_ to receive scratch storage, as it is not set up by default.